adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/navigation/v1/navigation/README.md

 2. `./skipNavigationRoot` - if `true`, excludes the navigation root in the resulting tree, including its descendants only.
 3. `./collectAllPages` - if `true`, collects all pages that are descendants of the `./navigationRoot`.
 Overrides `./structureDepth`.
 4. `./structureDepth` - the depth of the navigation structure, relative to the navigation root.
+5. `./accessibilityLabel` - defines an accessibility label for the navigation.

 ## Client Libraries
 The component provides a `core.wcm.components.navigation.v1.editor` editor client library category that includes